 Whether you're a first-year student with limited professional experience or a mature student looking to make an important career transition, we are here to help.
 We support informed career planning and decision making; identifying individual strengths, values and interests.
 This may include planning for future employment or for further education such as graduate studies.
 We provide information and support for developing skills to find employment, to write a resume and cover letter, to prepare for an interview or write a LinkedIn profile.
-Also, students may drop in to the Career Development and Experiential Learning Centre in regard to questions about placements or practicums (Experiential Learning).
+Also, students may drop into the Career Development and Experiential Learning Centre to get information about placements or practicums (Experiential Learning).

 MacEwan University Ambassadors

-The friendly faces you see giving campus tours are Ambassadors.
+The friendly faces you see giving campus tours are our MacEwan University Ambassadors.
 If you like to be involved, help in your community and develop your leadership skills, consider becoming one.
-The MacEwan Ambassador Program is a leadership program that gives you the opportunity to serve the University and Edmonton community through volunteer service.
-This program promotes the profile of MacEwan University by displaying integrity, compassion, and a high standard of professional and personal excellence.
-While promoting the image of MacEwan University to prospective and new students, their families and the community at large.
+The MacEwan Ambassador Program allows students to take on a special leadership role and gives you the opportunity to serve the University and Edmonton community through volunteer service.
+This program promotes the profile of MacEwan University by displaying a high standard of professional and personal excellence and promoting the image of MacEwan University to prospective and new students, their families and the community at large.
 This is a great opportunity to develop leadership skills that will serve MacEwan University students into the future.

 Student Leadership Development Programs

-These are specialized leadership development programs that while having unique criteria and purposes are similar in that they offer service learning opportunities on and off campus, developmental activities that enrich and inspire members to contribute and engage with increased assurance and pride.
+These specialized leadership development programs that offer service-learning opportunities on and off campus, as well as developmental activities that enrich and inspire members to contribute and engage with increased assurance and pride.

 Golden Key International Honour Society

-The Golden Key chapter began in 2010 and is the 393rd Golden Key chapter worldwide and the 19th in Canada.
+The MacEwan University Golden Key chapter began in 2010 and is the 393rd Golden Key chapter worldwide and the 19th in Canada.

-Members focus on community service, networking events, and reaching out to make connections with the local community and the entire university student body.
+Members focus on community service, networking events, and making connections with the local community and the entire University student body.
 We welcome prospective members who are in the top 15% of their class and interested in service and leadership development.
 Look for your invite to join!

 Work Integrated Learning

-Work Integrated Learning (WIL) provides guidance on workplace integrated activities such as field placements, practica and preceptorships.
-Information available includes that related to worker compensation coverage available for students on placements within or outside of Alberta.
-For information about WIL services and Student WCB while on placements visit MacEwan.ca/CDEL.
+Work Integrated Learning provides guidance on workplace integrated activities such as field placements, practical and preceptorships.
+The Work Integrated Larning Office provides information related to worker compensation coverage available for students on placements within or outside of Alberta.
+For information about WIL services visit MacEwan.ca/CDEL or MacEwanLife